iyurisko/react-bootcamp/README.md

 * Fake server using json-server

 ## :zap: Usage
-This is a great source for learn React.js
+This is a great source to learn React.js

 ###  :electric_plug: Installation
 - Clone this repository.